arjun-kale/AI-Chat/README.md

 # AI Chat Assistant

-A powerful AI chat application built with Django, LangChain, VectorDB, and Gemini AI.
+A Basic AI chat application built with Django, LangChain, VectorDB, and Gemini AI.
 Users can interact with an AI assistant and upload PDF or image files to get AI-powered responses.

 ## Features